tannerheimsch/tannerheimsch.github.io/src/content/landing/landing.md

-Welcome 👋 I'm a _Frontend Software Engineer_ at [Reputation](https://reputation.com/) based out of Chicago, Illinois.
-I recently graduated from Indiana University with a Masters degree in Computer Science and I'm passionate about **Software Development**, **UX Design** and **Artificial Intelligence**.
+Welcome! 👋 I am Data Analyst eager to hone my expertise by building my portfolio with various data implementation and system analysis projects.
+I am currently a full-time _IT-Data & Analytics Specialist_ student at Chippewa Valley Technical College, and will look to pursue my BS in Computer Science at the University of Wisconsin-Eau Claire.

-I'm currently working with,
+I'm currently working with:

--   React (TS)
+-   MySQL
--   NodeJS
+-   Python
--   Flask (Python)
+-   Tableau
--   HTML/SCSS
+-   PowerBI
--   WebSockets
+-   Microsoft Report Builder
--   GraphQL
+-   Microsoft Excel